Cosmin-Croitoriu/woke-app/README.md

-# Woke App - Driving Trivia Game
+# Woke App - Driving Trivia Game!
 Woke is a voice activated trivia game you can play in your car.

 ## Motivation